stennety/mywebsite/about.md

 permalink: /about/
 ---

-Art + Architecture + Open Source + VR + Economics + Futurism = Me.
+Passionate about quality, innovation and sustainability.

 ### More Information

-Originally trained in the field of Architecture, I've dabbled in e-commerce and now VR.
-Currently working as a QA Tester at a leading VR/AR solutions provider.
+Originally trained in the field of Architecture, I've dabbled in e-commerce, VR/AR and currently working in the field of software quality as Quality Engineer at a leading financial services organisation.

 ### Contact me
 If you'd like to contact me: <script type="text/javascript">